Member tickets are only $12.00! To get your discounts, login or become a member here!

 About the Show

-One day, Sylvie and her family of handcrafted creatures suddenly find themselves in need of a new home.
-Luckily, they have an audience full of people who can help them out. ''Go Home Tiny Monster'' features The Gottabees’ trademark mix of puppetry, joyously absurd silliness, physical theater, live music, and surprising poignancy.
+After a sudden storm, Sylvie and her loving family of homespun creatures suddenly find themselves in need of a new home.
+Luckily, they have an audience full of people who can help them out!
+“Go Home Tiny Monster” is a wildly creative theatrical ode to a community's generosity.
+The show, told entirely without words, features The Gottabees’ signature mix of puppetry, live music, physical theater, and joyously absurd silliness.

 About the Performers:

 Puppets!
 Original music!
 A Tiny Bit of Acrobatics!
 Adventure and Invention!
 The Gottabees started making super fun theater for families in 2013 with the creation of "Squirrel Stole My Underpants" and it’s follow-up, "Lollipops for Breakfast," in 2015.
 They have since been selling out venues and inspiring homemade puppet shows throughout the US and Canada.
 They find it deeply satisfying to create original physical theater so families can do something fun together that allows them all to giggle, gasp, sigh, and cheer in 45 minutes or less.

 Their shows are often stories told without words—they embrace the physical and the visual in theater.
 The result is a poetic, nonlinear story that surprises audiences.
 One of the things that makes members of The Gottabees happiest is when they meet children who have seen a show and parents tell them how their child acted out the entire show for weeks after seeing it.
 This is the core reason why they make theater for young audiences: The Gottabees want children to know in their hearts that they, too, can make theater wherever they are and whomever they are.